-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2008-2009 academic year costs of attendance for the following categories that are applicable to your institution.

-Х Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available:
+Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$4,496 \$4,159
+In-district \$4,856 \$4,395

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$19,600 \$18,128
+Out-of-state: \$21,168 \$19,156

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$1,126 \$1,126
+G1 REQUIRED FEES: \$1,174 \$1,174

 G1 ROOM AND BOARD:

-(on-campus) \$7,292 \$7,292
+(on-campus) \$7,528 \$7,528

 G1 ROOM ONLY:

-(on-campus) \$4,010 \$4,010
+(on-campus) \$4,238 \$4,238

 G1 BOARD ONLY:

-(on-campus meal plan) \$3,282 \$3,282
+(on-campus meal plan) \$3,290 \$3,290

-- -
+G1 Comprehensive tuition and room and

-G1 Comprehensive tuition and room and ' ,
+college cannot provide separate tuiti on and room and

-college cannot provide separate tuition
+board fees):